pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 ## 1 - Deploy An Enterprise Server

 ### Single-cluster deployment
-Deploying and configuring a Pachyderm cluster with the embedded enterprise server can be done in one of two flavors.
+Deploying and configuring a Pachyderm cluster with the embedded enterprise server can be done in one of two flavors:

 1. Provide all licensing and authentication configuration as a part of the Helm deployment.
-1. Install Pachyderm as usual with Helm, and use `pachctl` commands to set up licensing and authentication.
+1. [Install Pachyderm as usual with Helm](../../../../deploy-manage/deploy/helm_install/), and use `pachctl` commands to set up licensing and authentication.

 #### To setup enterprise features as a part of the helm deployment
 Update your values.yaml with your enterprise license key, and auth configurations ([see example of values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/local-values.yaml)) or use our minimal example below.